Why your lower back pain keeps coming back

 When to see a physiotherapist

 If the pain is constant rather than episodic, if it radiates into your leg or comes with numbness or pins and needles, or if these exercises cause a sharp increase in pain, book an appointment.
 A physiotherapist can assess your movement patterns, identify what is specifically driving your pain, and give you a programme tailored to your spine.
-Most people with recurring back pain see significant improvement within 6 to 8 sessions when they address the cause rather than just the flare-up.
+Many people with recurring back pain improve over a course of physiotherapy when the underlying movement pattern is addressed, not just the flare-up.
+Your physiotherapist will set realistic milestones with you.